shanbatla/vine_coding_challenge/README.md

 # Vine Coding Challenge

-> A GitHub issue tracker.
+> A GitHub issue tracker built with Angular 1.x and styled with Bootstrap.

 ### Requirements